OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

   * PNGs from structural analysis
   * XTC coordinate trajectories for each lambda window containing 21 evenly spaced frames

-The data will be kept around by each partners for further processing should it be necessary as part of the manuscript writing process.
+The data will be kept around by each partner for further processing should it be necessary as part of the manuscript writing process.

 Phase 3: Data Analysis